Bedford Research Foundation 2021 Newsletter

 Stem Cells for Every Body

-“Universal donor” stem cells can then be derived from such edited parthenotes that are missing the major tissue rejection protein.
-Similar to Type O blood, such “universal” stem cells could be available “off-the-shelf” in emergency rooms for acute injuries, such as heart attack, stroke and spinal cord injury.
-This would be a major step forward in stem cell therapies for acute, as well as chronic conditions.
+“Universal donor” stem cells that are missing the major tissue rejection protein can then be derived from such edited parthenotes.
+Similar to Type O blood, such “universal” stem cells could be available “off-the-shelf ” in emergency rooms for acute injuries, such as heart attack, stroke, and spinal cord injury.
+This would be a significant step forward in stem cell therapies for critical and chronic conditions.

 From the Director

-With over 30 years of research experience in human egg biology and stem cell derivation, BRF scientists are uniquely qualified to push this exciting field forward, and we need everyone’s support!
-Our goals for 2019 include using the research findings we have made in unfertilized mouse eggs in 2016 and 2017 toward similar studies with unfertilized human eggs.
-The single copy of each chromosome in unfertilized eggs can be gene edited to eliminate the major protein on the surface of cells that causes tissues to be rejected following transplantation.
-Such “universal donor” stem cells can then be used to treat acute conditions, such as heart attack, spinal cord injury, and stroke, as well as chronic conditions, such as Parkinson’s Disease, diabetes, Lou Gehrig’s disease, Alzheimer’s Disease, Hutington’s Disease.
+Our goals for 2022 include applying the research findings we have made in 2021 on unfertilized human eggs to stem cell derivation.
+The single copy of each chromosome in unfertilized eggs can be edited to eliminate the major protein on the surface of cells that causes tissues to be rejected following transplantation.
+Such “universal donor” stem cells can then be used as “off-the-shelf” treatments for acute conditions, such as heart attack, spinal cord injury, and stroke, as well as chronic conditions, such as Parkinson’s Disease, diabetes, Lou Gehrig’s disease (ALS), Alzheimer’s Disease, and Huntington’s Disease.
 We won’t know the full therapeutic potential of human parthenote stem cells until the cells are actually derived.
-We need everyone’s help to accomplish this goal!

 Ann A Kiessling, PhD